CalinRadoni/ESP32DLEDController/README.md

 ## Breaking changes

+### DLEDController v2

-v2 uses DStripData as input stream
+- uses DStripData as input stream.
+- DStrip class was obsoleted and removed.

+See the `example` for simple usage.

 ## About timings